-CUNY has been notified that some clinical and field placement sites are requiring students to provide documentation of COVID vaccination as part of the necessary clearance requirements.
+CUNY has been notified that most clinical and field placement sites are mandating students to provide documentation of COVID vaccination as part of the necessary clearance requirements.
 Students are strongly encouraged to consider COVID vaccination as it may potentially impact required program placements.
 If you need a COVID vaccine, please check https://vaccinefinder.nyc.gov/ for available appointments in your area.
-In addition, CUNY has vaccine sites operating at the following campuses on Thu-Sun, 7 am-7 pm: City College, Lehman College, Medgar Evers College, Queensborough Community College, and York College.
-If you encounter any difficulty obtaining a timely appointment, please contact a faculty member or your Department Chair for assistance.
-Faculty will explore all alternatives, as available, for those students who choose not to be vaccinated.
-If no suitable alternatives are available, this may result in a delay in progression in the program.

 The Baccalaureate Nursing Program prepares a generalist professional nurse to deliver professional nursing care in a variety of settings, with a focus on primary level intervention (prevention of illness/disease and maintenance of health).